 There are some Billers — though it's uncommon — that transition into Billing Managers, where earnings are an average $46K annually.
-It is quite typical for Billers to transition into roles as Office Managers or Billing Supervisors are common next-step roles for Billers moving up in their careers; annual pay for Office Managers is $6K higher on average, and it's $9K higher for Billing Supervisors.
+It is quite typical for Billers to transition into roles as Office Managers or Billing Supervisors, where reported median earnings are $6K and $9K higher per year.

 Popular Skills for Biller